nmvvskb/RobotThoughts_AIML/README.md

 # AIML
-It contains examles of what i learned
+It contains examples of what i learned